monumentmonitortest/monument_server/README.md

 ## Environment setup

-Create a .env file for storing local environmental variables, copy this from the .env.example file withing the base directory. *ensure this is included in the '.gitignore' file before committing on git*.
+Create a .env file for storing local environmental variables, copy this from the .exampleenv file withing the base directory. *Ensure this is included in the '.gitignore' file before committing on git*.

 A Twitter API account is required to retrieve images from twitter, a S3 account for image storage on AWS and a google account for metrics and email services.